The purpose of this study is to better understand mental illness and will test the hypotheses

 The study will require participants to have 3-4 sessions over a few weeks.
-The first session
+The initial

-(may be over two visits) will include a diagnostic interview and several questionnaires
+assessments (may be over two visits) will include a diagnostic interview and several

-(qols) to assess eligibility.
-Subsequently, there will will be two separate functional
+questionnaires (qols) to assess eligibility.
+Subsequently, there will will be two separate

-magnetic resonance imaging (fMRI) sessions in which lorazepam or placebo will be given prior
+functional magnetic resonance imaging (fMRI) sessions in which lorazepam or placebo will be

-to the MRI.
-During the fMRI the participants will also be asked to answer questions.
+given prior to the MRI.
+During the fMRI the participants will also be asked to answer

-Additionally, the participants will have their blood drawn, women of child bearing potential
+questions.
+Additionally, the participants will have their blood drawn, women of child bearing

-will have a urine pregnancy test, vital signs taken, and asked to complete more qols.
+potential will have a urine pregnancy test, vital signs taken, and asked to complete more

 If you are confirmed eligible after full screening, you will be required to understand and sign the informed consent if you decide to enroll in the study.
 Once enrolled you may be asked to make scheduled visits over a period of time.